 The north-western part of the triangle – it is also rocky.
 However, there are a smaller number of statues (only Tahai).
 Here the caves are concentrated on Easter Island where the Islanders once lived and hid.

-The upper part of the triangle (north) – is a desert place which is located behind the Maunga Terevaka mountain.
+The upper part of the triangle (north) – is a desert place that is located behind the Maunga Terevaka mountain.
 There is no pedestrian path, lots of stones and thorns.
 You can find horses and cows alone.
 But I was here 🙂

 In the center of the island (on the side before the Maunga Terevaka mountain), there are cypress forests.
 There is relatively little wood on the island.
 Some palm trees grow in the city and on Anakena beach.
-There are solitary trees in the southern and eastern part of the island.
-However, a large area is a field of dry grass covered with shrubs.
+There are solitary trees in the southern and eastern parts of the island.
+However, a large area is a field of dry grass-covered with shrubs.
 Easter Island is a volcanic island (the island in the Pacific Ocean can be coral – new and low, or volcanic – ancient and high).
 That is why there are several volcanic craters: Poike, Rano Raraku, Rano Kau, Rano Aroi – Rano is a crater.

 Anakena is a favorite tourist destination.
 It is a beautiful quiet bay, surrounded by palm trees with white sand, crystal clear water and stone statues on the shore.
 From the capital of the beach of Anakena that is from south to north through the island runs the track of 17km which is 15-20 minutes by car from one end of the island to the other.